rcbops/opencenter-dashboard/README.md

 SSL
 ---

-If you have a hankering to get some securities up in your biznatch, the included makefile has a "cert" target, which will automate the process of creating a self-signed cert to your liking, which the server will automatically make use of if present.
+If you have a hankering to get some securities up in your business, the included makefile has a "cert" target, which will automate the process of creating a self-signed cert to your liking, which the server will automatically make use of if present.